While Flower, Sun, and Rain was ultimately published by Victor, averting a crisis, Grasshopper Manufacture was still stuck without a publisher.

 Michigan’s proposal was initially penned by Mitsutoshi Sakurai, president of Spike, another company which, similarly to GhM, was created by Human Entertainment refugees and had also, by that point, acquired the rights to Human’s back catalog.
 The idea was to replicate the feeling of Stephen King’s “The Mist” inside a videogame; however, GhM was having trouble designing the game around the vague threat of the fog.
 Earlier builds, which featured an open-world map of Chicago (the setting of the game, itself named after the lake) and a character select screen, were scrapped, and Suda ultimately came up with a different concept by adding monsters that lurked within the mist.

-The end result was a bizzarre horror-comedy in which the player, controlling an unnamed cameraman from ZaKa TV, is tasked with investigating the mysterious fog that has enveloped the city of Chicago.
+The end result was a bizarre horror-comedy in which the player, controlling an unnamed cameraman from ZaKa TV, is tasked with investigating the mysterious fog that has enveloped the city of Chicago.
 He is accompanied by the dorky sound engineer Brisco and a cavalcade of sexy reporters.

-The game is shown entirely from the camera’s perspective and it features a morality system which decides the ending, depending on whether the player will choose to focus on uncovering the conspiracy of the monster-ridden city, shooting violent scenes disregarding the safety of others (in fact, all of your reporters can die and will be replaced by a different one unless you rescue them at specific points), or just give in to their voyeuristic tendencies and focus on upskirt shots, nudes and porn.
+The game is shown entirely from the camera’s perspective and it features a morality system which decides the ending, depending on whether the player will choose to focus on uncovering the conspiracy of the monster-ridden city, shooting violent scenes disregarding the safety of others (in fact, each of your reporters can die and will be replaced by a different one unless you rescue them at specific points), or just give in to their voyeuristic tendencies and focus on upskirt shots, nudes and porn.

 The game also featured some minor connections to Suda’s previous games, namely with ZaKa TV being part of the ISZK conglomerate, itself named after art director Ishizaka, and a small reference to the Balboa Brothers from Flower, Sun, and Rain.
 Most importantly though, it showed Suda’s intention of turning GhM into a congregation of different auteurs heading various projects, rather than a simple extension of himself as director.